-Each year, employee volunteers from Fairfield County, Connecticut, reach out to teach Junior Achievement's 'JA Our Nation' programme to Year 6 students at local elementary schools.
-Through hands-on classroom activities, the programme provides students with practical information about the nation's free market system and how it serves as an economic engine for businesses and careers.
-The curriculum also introduces the need for entrepreneurial and innovative thinking to meet the requirements of high-growth, high-demand careers and the concept of globalisation in business.
+Each year employee volunteers from Fairfield County, Connecticut, reach out to teach Junior Achievement's "JA Our Nation" program to fifth-graders at local elementary schools.
+Through hands-on classroom activities, the program provides students with practical information about the nation's free market system and how it serves as an economic engine for businesses and careers.
+The curriculum also introduces the need for entrepreneurial and innovative thinking to meet the requirements of high-growth, high-demand careers and the concept of globalization in business.